CARV-ICS-FORTH/knot/docs/technical.rst

 .. figure:: images/service-layout.png

    The dashboard runs as a service in Kubernetes and coordinates the execution of other services in particular namespaces.
-All provisioned containers share common mountpoints that correspond to specific paths in the hosts.
+All provisioned containers of a user share common volumes.

-To attach these data folders to service and application containers, Karvdash provides a Kubernetes mutating admission webhook which intercepts all calls to create pods or deployments and injects the appropriate "HostPaths" to respective configurations before they are applied.
+To attach these data folders to service and application containers, Karvdash creates Persistent Volumes and associated Persistent Volume Claims for each user, and provides a Kubernetes mutating admission webhook which intercepts all calls to create pods or deployments and injects the appropriate volumes to respective configurations before they are applied.
 The Karvdash service itself also has the same data folders mounted in order to present their contents via the dashboard.
-Another validating admission webhook makes sure that only allowed host paths are mounted in pods.
+Also, another validating admission webhook makes sure that only allowed host paths can be mounted in pods.

 Remote datasets
 ---------------

-In addition to the "private" and "shared" data domains, Karvdash interfaces with `Datashim <https://github.com/datashim-io/datashim>`_ to mount internal or external S3 and H3 buckets to running containers.
+In addition to the "private" and "shared" data domains, Karvdash optionally interfaces with `Datashim <https://github.com/datashim-io/datashim>`_ to mount internal or external S3 and H3 buckets to running containers.
 Karvdash provides the frontend to configure datasets and then attaches the produced Persistent Volume Claims to deployed pods.
 Datasets are mounted in containers at ``/mnt/datasets/<name>``.

 Service templates
 -----------------